 Which brings us to the last group; People who require alternative output or accessibility support.
 From my point of view, this group is the most negatively affected of all.
 Some of the features required for this are no longer supported or harder to use.
 This means that accessibility support is now completely up to Windows, Outlook or a 3rd party application and not up to the sender or the mail properties itself.

-I know that in Windows Vista and again in Windows 7 and Windows 8, accessibility support has been vastly improved but I’m not sure if this is enough to compensate for the loss.
+I know that in Windows Vista and again in Windows 7, Windows 8 and Windows 10, accessibility support has been vastly improved but I’m not sure if this is enough to compensate for the loss.
 If you are using Windows and Outlook (any version of either) with alternative output or accessibility support and want to share your experience feel free to contact me directly.

 How to work around this